dacharyc/dcwebsite/content/posts/2019-07-12-choosing-the-best-writing-tool.md

 I prefer authoring directly in a CMS if I'm creating rich content, with links and images, that will ultimately end up in a CMS; saves overhead vs. drafting it in a word processor, and then fighting with formatting when bringing it into the CMS from another app.
 (Unless I'm working in Markdown, and the CMS supports Markdown.
 Then I might just draft the content in my text editor.)

 You'll note I don't have a separate section for wikis.
 I don't make a distinction between a wiki and other types of CMSs; from a technical writer's standpoint, a wiki is just another type of CMS.
 Granted, a wiki is supposed to encourage collaboration, so you may have more contributors, and effectively managing content there may require more process.
-But that's another digression&#8230;
+But that's another digression...

 ## HATs